Actor

 There is no set career overview.
 If you wish to become a professional actor, on stage or on TV, you will need to attend hundreds of castings and you’ll need that one break all Actors talk about.
 Whilst doing this, many aspiring Actors make a living by working in retail or hospitality.

 You can also opt to offer acting classes yourself.
-Or if you completed a traditional qualification, you can study a PGCE (postgraduate certificate in education) and become a teacher or a lecturer.
+Or, if you completed a traditional qualification, you can study a PGCE (postgraduate certificate in education) and become a teacher or a lecturer.

 The career path you take will determine your salary expectations, working hours and what kind of performances you’ll end up in.
 You can even opt for the more technical side of performance and work in production side of things.
-These are all things you need to consider when thinking about a career in Acting – it can be tough out there and you need to be prepared to work hard and continuously believe in your goals and dreams.
+These are all things you need to consider when thinking about a career in acting – it can be tough out there and you need to be prepared to work hard and continuously believe in your goals and dreams.

 Working Hours

 Actors work all hours of the day, often more than the general 9 hours a day.
 Depending on your project, you could be expected to work through the night or all day.
 There is no general guideline.
-Or, if you’re doing something like an advert, they might require you for one or to full days and the day will only end when they have all of the shots they need.
-If you prefer routine and standard working hours, this may not be for you.
+Or, if you’re doing something like an advert, they might require you for one or two full days and the day will only end when they have all of the shots they need.
+If you prefer routine and standard working hours, acting may not be for you.

-Expected Salary
+Expected Salary for an Actor

-What to expect
+What to Expect

 If you opt for short courses, workshops or evening classes, you’ll have a lot more practical work.
 You’ll practice different methods and skills in class, with your fellow aspiring actors.
 This will help set you up with practical knowledge and skills.
 You can choose classes based on what you need, for example, learning new accents.